dushyantss/leave-management/README.md

 # TODOs
+* Rename User model to Employee and team_leader to manager.
+Then create a separate User model whose sole purpose is to use the system and thus store the credentials and other system related details, if any, and not any business details.
+We will also move the user type(normal, admin) to this model.
+We will alias employee attribute to employment_details.
 * Use Rational class for LeaveEarning and LeaveConsumption calculation as the values would be in weird decimals otherwise.
 * Add proper time zone handling.
 * Add custom validators for date.
 * Add business logic for Leave, LeaveEarning, LeaveConsumption and related Adjustment and OptionalHoliday.
-Also, the usage of Users and NotificationGroups.
+Also, the usage of Employees and NotificationGroups.
 * Add audited gem to all relevant models.
 * Add kaminari and ransack.
 * [Add simple forms.
 The docs also kinda explain how to use bootstrap](https://github.com/plataformatec/simple_form)